logicmonitor/lm-powershell-module/Documentation/Get-LMConfigSource.md

 ```

 ### -Filter
-Specifies a filter object to retrieve configuration sources based on specific criteria.
+A filter object to apply when retrieving configuration sources.
-This parameter is mutually exclusive with the Id and Name parameters.
+This parameter is part of a mutually exclusive parameter set.

 ```yaml
 Type: Object